TaceoLabs/co-snarks/book/src/verify.md

 # verify

-The aim of the `verify` command is to verify a Groth16 Circom proof using the provided verification key and public inputs.
+The aim of the `verify` command is to verify a Groth16 circom proof using the provided verification key and public inputs.

 ## Example